wormholer/KAP-manual/en/rest/authentication.en.md

 ## Access and Authentication

 ### Access information
-The access prefix of KAP API is "/kylin/api" , this prefix is required regardless of which module API is accessed,  such as access all cube whose API is "/kylin/api/cubes", and correspondingly the complete path is http://host:port/kylin/api/cubes .
+The access prefix of KAP API is "/kylin/api".
+This prefix is required regardless of which module API is accessed,  such as accessing all cubes whose APIs are "/kylin/api/cubes", and correspondingly the complete path is http://host:port/kylin/api/cubes.

 ### Authentication
 All APIs in KAP are based on [basic authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) authentication mechanism.
 Basic Authentication is a simple access control mechanism, which encodes account and password information based on Base64, and add these information as request headers to HTTP request headers, then the back-end will read account information from the request header for authentication.
-Take KAP default account password ADMIN / KYLIN as an example, after encoding, the corresponding account password would be "Basic QURNSU46S1lMSU4 =", so the corresponding HTTP header information is "Authorization: Basic QURNSU46S1lMSU4 =".
+Take KAP default account password ADMIN:KYLIN as an example, after encoding, the corresponding account password would be "Basic QURNSU46S1lMSU4 =", so the corresponding HTTP header information is "Authorization: Basic QURNSU46S1lMSU4 =".

 ### Authentication essentials
 * Add `Authorization` to HTTP header